 Scenario: You dress up for your video assignment.

 It's unnecessary, really.
 It doesn't affect your mark.
+But, don't be scruffy, neither.

 Check your video before uploading it to eclass.
 Make sure that none of these happens to you.